Achievable logoAchievable logo

 Bacterial genetics

-Bacteria have a single circular DNA which codes for about 2000 proteins.
-They are haploid meaning they have just one copy for each gene.
-Transfer of genetic material happens both within the same cell as well as between different bacteria.
+Bacteria typically have a single circular DNA molecule that codes for about 2000 proteins.
+They’re haploid, meaning they have only one copy of each gene.
+Genetic material can be transferred within the same cell and also between different bacteria.

 Following are the methods by which genetic material is transferred in bacteria.